charleswagner/leadershipbutton/.specpilot/workspace/notepad.md

 order of opperarions

 1.  finish this peojexf
 2.  extract specpilot as open souece
 3.  probe it woeks with rekindle bootstrap
 4.  ise old rekindle as rederence and olan out nee rekindsl while wfieing rekindle document how to readite a messy coacbase with spec deiven developement

+There is no need for the examples directory in .specpilot any more.
+I need to have it deleted.

+Add a Commit notes md that is like a log but keeps track of all commits in a md file.

 ## 💡 Ideas